Caduceus

 Deposit

-User sends BTC to the
+User sends the native asset to the

 single shared bridge custody address for that